cedrickchee/chatgpt-universe/README.md

 - [chatgpt-mac](https://github.com/vincelwt/chatgpt-mac): MacOS menubar app.
 - [ChatGPT Desktop Application](https://github.com/lencx/ChatGPT) for Mac, Windows and Linux - Build using Rust and Tauri.

+## Self-hosted and Open-Source Models

+Open-source models are faster, more customizable, more private, and pound-for-pound more capable. [^8]

+Self-hosted LLMs are the way forward for enterprise.

 ## Infrastructure

 - [Cost of ChatGPT](https://twitter.com/tomgoldsteincs/status/1600196981955100694) - Average cost is probably single-digits cents per chat.